damiendart/robotinaponcho/static_src/notes/synology.md

     and any guest accounts.
   - Enable SMB 3 in the _File Services_ control panel in DSM.
-  - Hide the _homes_ shared folder in "My Network Places" by setting the adforementioned option in the _Shared Folder_ control panel in DSM.
+  - Hide the _homes_ shared folder in "My Network Places" by setting the aforementioned option in the _Shared Folder_ control panel in DSM.
     This is purely for aesthetic purposes.
   - Go through the _Security_ control panel in DSM.
 (Check the control panel on a regular basis for new features.)